COM Foundation Scholarships

 Students who need child care assistance may consider applying for the Carl D. Perkins Child Care Grant.
 In order to qualify, you must be:

-- eligible to receive a federal Pell grant;
+- Have a completed FAFSA and be eligible to receive a federal Pell Grant.

 - Spring—Dec.
 1

 Students are still encouraged to apply if the priority deadline has passed.

 Check with the Student Financial Services Office for application availability.

 For more information, please contact the Student Financial Services Office at 409-933-8274 or 409-933-8650.

 The Federal College Work-Study program is designed to assist students with jobs.
 To be eligible, students must demonstrate financial need and be making satisfactory progress toward their educational goal.
 Students will generally work up to 15 hours per week, and the award amount is determined by the number of hours for which the student enrolls.

 Student Assistant Program

 The Student Assistant Program is designed to assist students with jobs who do not qualify for the need-based work-study programs.
 Students in this program generally work up to 15 hours per week and the award amount is determined by the number of hours for which the student enrolls.